sabritou/r-sauxsocial.php/README.md

-ReadMe -
-English:
  ReadMe - Social Network Project
 This social network project was developed by utilizing a partial code base which we improved, completed, and debugged.
 We added new features, enhanced existing functionalities, and worked on the user interface to provide an enriched user experience.

 Added Features